particle-iot/docs/src/content/reference/datasheets/m-series/msom-datasheet.md

 The typical (typ) values are the best indicator of overall power consumption over time.
 The peak values indicate the absolute minimum capacity of the power supply necessary, not overall consumption.

+Current measurements taken at 3.6V via the battery input.

 ### Power consumption (M404)

 | Parameter | Symbol | Min | Typ | Peak | Unit |